ocharles/blog/posts/2013-12-13-24-days-of-hackage-async.md

 ---
-title: 24 Days of Hackage: async
+title: "24 Days of Hackage: async"
 ---

 Over the last decade, it's likely that you've noticed a shift in how we use